 Over time, customers have the feeling that those brands’ products are of high quality and can be counted on.
 In addition to a good environmental record.

-The good news is, you can probably take some steps in that direction and make your products more durable, too, via the use of reliability engineering.
+The good news is, you can probably take some steps in that direction and make your new products more durable, too, via the use of reliability engineering.